SwapnaneelSarkar/grape/README.md

 ## Overview

 **Grape** is a mobile app designed to empower users in managing chronic illnesses.
-With features such as symptom tracking using a specialized fine-tuned medical AI, medication reminders, personalized health recommendations, appointment management, and medical history tracking, Grape provides a comprehensive approach to chronic illness management.
+With features such as symptom tracking using a specialized fine-tuned medical AI, medication reminders, personalized health recommendations, appointment management, medical history tracking, and a community support hub, Grape provides a comprehensive approach to chronic illness management.
 The app integrates Firebase for backend services, including user authentication and real-time data syncing.
 Additionally, it leverages the Google Maps API for healthcare facility location services and the Gemini API for medical text-to-speech and speech-to-text functionality.

 ## Features